amfoss/praveshan/README.md

 ### 5. Kim's Gift

 Did you try to open the `hahahaha` file yet?
-It was left by the DRPK attacker last night, maybe it contains Kim's nuke or some chocolates for you.
+It was left by the DPRK attacker last night, maybe it contains Kim's nuke or some chocolates for you.
 Who doesn't like chocolates?

 Write a bash script which does the whole thing, in the end.